mmsaki/defi-arbitration-model/README.md

 ## Improvements

-1. **Optimization**: The Arbitration model can be optimized by using a more efficient algorithm like the Floyd-Warshall algorithm
+1. **Optimization**: The Arbitration model can be optimized by using a more efficient.

 1. **Real-time monitoring**: The Arbitration model can be improved by using real-time data from the Defi protocol as each block has a different protocol arbitration state.
 The Arbitration model is dependent on the data from the Defi protocol.
 The data collection process can be automated using a low latency indexer